TL;DR

 Each of these factors shapes how incentive pay is calculated in practice, and together they determine the perceived fairness and effectiveness of compensation plans.

-Employees are more motivated when they understand not only what they earn, but also why their incentive pay differs from colleagues in other roles or levels.
+Employees stay more motivated when they understand what they earn and why it differs from colleagues in other roles.

 Common Mistakes to Avoid While Calculating Incentive Pay